ibraheem-ghazi/Laravel-Stager/README.md

 return [

     'config'=>[
-        'fail-throw-exception'=>true, //useful for debug , for production its better to turn it off 'schedule-cronjob'=>'0 * * * *', //run cron job every hour once to handle schedule
+        'ide-helper-path'=>'stager-methods-ide-helper.php',//where to save ide helper file (currently in root) 'fail-throw-exception'=>true, //useful for debug , for production its better to turn it off 'schedule-cronjob'=>'0 * * * *', //run cron job every hour once to handle schedule